8(a) Business Development Program

 Once you are in the program there are numerous resources at your disposal that can help your business grow.
 8(a) business development assistance has many forms, including business counseling and mentoring, both in online and traditional face-to-face settings; access to capital and surety bond guarantees; contract marketing guidance; and assistance with acquiring federal government surplus property.
 In addition, the Small Business Administration (SBA) reviews and certifies eligible clients; assigns SBA personnel (Business Opportunity Specialists, BOSs) to monitor and measure each firm’s progress through annual reviews, business planning collaboration, and systematic evaluations; helps to identify potential contract opportunities; and markets each firm’s technical capabilities to federal agency procurement officials.

 The Small Business Act’s Section 8(a) also authorizes agencies to award contracts for goods or services, or to perform construction work, to the SBA for subcontracting to 8(a) firms.
 The act also authorizes the SBA to delegate the function of executing contracts to the procuring agencies and often does so.
 A set-aside award is a contract awarded in which only certain contractors may compete, whereas a sole-source award is a contract awarded, or proposed for award, without competition.
 The Competition in Contracting Act (CICA) generally requires federal agencies to allow full and open competition through the use of competitive procedures when procuring goods or services.
 However, set-aside and sole-source awards to 8(a) firms are permissible under CICA under certain circumstances.
-In fact, an 8(a) set-aside is a recognized competitive procedure.
 Agencies are effectively encouraged to subcontract through the 8(a) Program because there are government-wide and agency-specific goals regarding the percentage of procurement dollars awarded to small disadvantaged businesses, which include 8(a) firms (the current governmentwide goal is 5% of all small business eligible federal contracts).

 The 8(a) Program is an excellent way to establish and grow your business.
 Moreover, the National 8(a) Association offers even more advantages, by connecting many of these businesses with each other so that everyone’s business wins.
 Reach out to us at Ward & Berry if you think you might qualify or if you have any other questions.